causztic/night-stalker/README.md

 # night-stalker

-Simple Nightmare.js based Instagram Scraper for recent activities.
+Simple Nightmare.js based Instagram scraper for recent activities.
+The previous library I was using stopped working after Instagram removed their public facing APIs.
+Public posts should be allowed access by people anyway because well, they are public.

 ## Features
 - Gets up to 12 recent posts (video, post, carousel photos)